jonatasdemello/codility-javascript/README.md

 ## Adding Unit Tests

 Each test case will be added based on the instructions provided in the problem description.
-Feel free to add more, start simple and add more ad you go and look for edge cases or potential issues.
+Feel free to add more, start simple and add more as you go and look for edge cases or potential issues.
+It is good to also add cases outside the scope or boundaries too.

 I will start with these items and add some extra tests:

 - The number 9 has binary representation 1001 and contains a binary gap of length 2.
 - The number 529 has binary representation 1000010001 and contains two binary gaps: one of length 4 and one of length 3.